Is the U.S. government designating too many documents as 'classified'?

 Connelly says that over the last 20 years, he's noticed that documents he would have expected to find in the archives are simply not there.
 "If you want to try to do the history of the 1980s or even the 1970s, you find that there are just huge gaps in the documentary record," he says.
 "And I couldn't help but ask myself: How much more out there is missing?
 What is it that we don't know?"

-In the past, classified records were archived, preserved and eventually declassified — allowing researchers and casual history buffs to pore over them for new details about events in the past, such as the the Cuban Missile Crisis or the civil rights movement.
-But in his new book, The Declassification Engine: What History Reveals About America's Top Secrets, Connelly makes the case that huge numbers of documents will never be reviewed for declassification if the process isn't reformed.
+In the past, classified records were archived, preserved and eventually declassified — allowing researchers and casual history buffs to pore over them for new details about events in the past, such as the Cuban Missile Crisis or the civil rights movement.
+But in his new book, The Declassification Engine: What History Reveals About America's Top Secrets, Connelly makes the case that, unless the process is reformed, huge numbers of documents will never be reviewed for declassification.

 "Nobody's ever going to be allowed to see any of [the documents now being labeled classified] unless some other official decides that information is safe to release to the public," he says.
 But the method for reviewing these records and releasing them hasn't changed in 80 years — despite the fact that the volume of data has changed; it's still a requirement, Connelly says, that officials review "every one of these pages, page by page."